 - Financial support from multilateral lenders

-- Economy vulnerable to climate shocks and commodity price fluctuations
+- Economy vulnerable to climate shocks and fluctuations in commodity prices

 - Economy still largely dependent on subsistence agriculture

-- Rapid population growth, extreme poverty (lowest HDI in the world), chronic food crisis situation
+- Rapid population growth, high poverty (world's lowest HDI), chronic food crisis situation

-- Porous borders, favouring illegal immigration and trafficking
+- Porous borders favouring illegal immigration and trafficking (gold, oil etc.)

 - Deteriorating security situation and terrorist attacks